-Arne: If your business exports raw materials/components which will be be incorporated into a product in a GSP beneficiary country, which has implemented REX , and which is then imported into the EU under GSP (known as bilateral cumulation arrangement), it is likely that you also must register with your local customs authorities within a certain time period of that country introducing REX.
+Arne: If your business exports raw materials/components to a GSP beneficiary country, which has implemented REX to be incorporated into a product, that is then imported into the EU under GSP (known as bilateral cumulation arrangement), it is likely that you also must register with your local customs authorities within a certain time period of that country introducing REX.
 You may also need to register if you send the GSP goods on to other EU Member States, Switzerland or Norway.

 IOE&IT: What do importing/exporting businesses need to register with local customs authorities?

 Arne: You are likely to need to provide your EORI number and your Approved Exporter number, if you have one.